CloudChi/FX-Framework/Quick_Start_v2.md

 #### Why use it?

 FX Framework has many advantages over common FileMaker scripting methodologies:
-- The FX Framework can be installed as an Add-on for every file in a new or existing solution.
+- The FX Framework is installed as an Add-on for every file in a new or existing solution.
 - Data editing functions are fully transactional and able to be rolled back if they encounter any errors
 - Results are returned in a predictable JSONObject format.
 - Errors are consistently trapped and returned in a predictable JSONObject format.